opsani/opsani-ignite/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/opsani/opsani-ignite/total.svg?style=for-the-badge)](https://github.com/opsani/opsani-ignite/releases/latest)

 Opsani Ignite analyzes applications running on a Kubernetes cluster in order to identify _performance and reliability risks_, as well as _inefficient configurations_.
-It then identifies specific _corrective actions_ that align the application's configuration with deployment best practices for production environments and may also reduce the application's resource footprint.
+It then identifies specific _corrective actions_ that align the application's configuration with deployment best practices for production environments and may also reduce the application's _resource footprint_.

 CAUTION: Opsani Ignite is a new tool, still in alpha.
 We appreciate [feedback and suggestions](#feedback-and-suggestions).